-The Difference Between Kafka and RabbitMQ: Choosing the Right Messaging System
+The difference between Kafka and RabbitMQ: Choosing the right messaging system

 In the world of distributed systems, two popular messaging solutions often come up in discussions: Apache Kafka and RabbitMQ.
 While both are used to handle messages and events, they serve different purposes and have different design philosophies.
 This article examines the key differences between Kafka and RabbitMQ to help you make an informed decision when choosing between these two powerful tools.